SemiViral/Convex-IRC-Library/README.md

  Convex is an IRC library that (tries) to achieve idiomatic simplicty.

- This library targets the .NET Standard 1.6
+ This library targets .NET Standard 2.0

 # Implementing the IPlugin interface